You can contact the Advice Line on 03444 77 20 20 between the hours of 10am – 4pm Monday to Friday

 When Citizens Advice receives a request for a review, they will acknowledge it within 5 working days and ask the bureau to send a copy of the client’s file, which must include letters, emails and notes of the investigations carried out at earlier stages.
 The paperwork should aim to be sent by the bureau to Citizens Advice within 5 working days.

 Once again, the review will produce a full response, which will contain sufficient information to show that the complaint has been fully investigated, and an apology where appropriate.
 Details will be given of your right for a further review.

-Should the Adjudicator find that the stated procedure was not followed or that the matter has not been handled fairly, the Adjudicator will specify why and may give directions for a re-investigation.
+If the adjudicator finds that the stated procedure was not followed or that the matter has not been handled fairly, they will specify why and may give directions for a re-investigation.

 Citizens Advice will send the full report of the independent adjudicator to you and the Chair of the local bureau trustee board.
 The decision of the independent adjudicator is final in most cases, although discussion may continue between the bureau, Citizens Advice and you as to how exactly any recommendations might be implemented.

 The independent adjudicator review stage does not have a fixed deadline, unlike the earlier stages.